ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. Open a terminal and chnage directories to a location suitable for an example project.
 1. Execute `ceedling example temp_sensor` in your terminal.
+The `example` argument is an application command.
 1. Change directories into the new _temp_sensor/_ directory.
 1. Execute `ceedling test:all` in your terminal.
+The `test:all` is a build task executed by the default (and omitted) `build` application command.
 1. Take a look at the build and test suite console output as well as the _project.yml_ file in the root of the example project.